 There are no formal dress rules in the standing orders and the matter of dress is left to the judgment of senators, subject to any ruling by the President.
 Advisers are also expected to maintain appropriate standards of dress, but a resolution of the Senate indicates that advisers and media representatives are no longer required to wear coats.

-For further assistance on any of the matters covered by this Brief Guide, contact the Clerk of the Senate on extension 3350 or firstname.lastname@example.org.
+For further assistance on any of the matters covered by this guide, contact the Clerk of the Senate on extension 3350 or firstname.lastname@example.org.